-The majority of pupils who arrive at Charterhouse with an existing diagnosis have one of 'mild' specific learning difficulties.
+The majority of pupils who arrive at Charterhouse with an existing diagnosis, have one of 'mild' specific learning difficulties, some may also have a diagnosis of ADHD or ASD.
 In most cases subject teachers will be able to meet the needs of these individuals within the classroom context.

-The Educational Support Department is staffed by the School's Special Educational Needs Disabilities Coordinator (SENDCo/Head of Educational Support), who has the requisite specialist experience and qualifications to assess students for difficulties and if necessary, grant Access Arrangements for Examinations.
-She is supported by a part-time Specialist SEND Teacher/Assessor and a Learning Mentor (also a qualified teacher) who has responsibility for the provision of EAL support and teaching.
+The Educational Support Department is staffed by the School's Special Educational Needs and Disabilities Coordinator (SENDCo/Head of Educational Support), who has the requisite specialist experience and qualifications to assess students for difficulties and if necessary, grant Access Arrangements for Examinations.
+She is supported by 2 Learning Mentors (1 of whom is also a qualified teacher and has responsibility for the provision of EAL support and teaching.
 Both are encouraged to participate in continued professional development activities such as undertaking further qualifications and attending conferences and other training to ensure continued familiarity with current developments.
 The SENDCo/Head of Educational Support also runs regular clinics and workshops for SEND issues within the wider community.
+The SENDCo is also supported by a part-time SEN Administrator with a particular responsibility for Access Arrangements admin.